Last revised on 01/11/2021

 With our service providers and partners

 We use third parties to help us operate and improve our services.
 These third parties assist us with various tasks, including data hosting and maintenance, analytics, customer care, marketing, advertising, payment processing and security operations.
-We may also share information with partners who distribute and assist us in advertising our services.
-For instance, we may share limited information on you in hashed, non-human readable form to advertising partners.
+We may also share data with partners who distribute and assist us in advertising our services.
+For instance, we may share limited data on you in hashed, non-human readable form to advertising partners.
 We follow a strict vetting process prior to engaging any service provider or working with any partner.
 All of our service providers and partners must agree to strict confidentiality obligations.

 For corporate transactions